alperenersoy/filament-export/README.md

 ]);
 ```

-#### Header Action
+#### Header Action (Experimental)

-You can filter, search and export your table with the header action.
+You can filter, search, sort and export your table with the header action.
+Header action is experimental for now, bulk action is safer to use.

 ```php
 $table->pushHeaderActions([
     FilamentExportHeaderAction::make('export')
 ]);
 ```

+Since ButtonAction is deprecated you may use this action with ->button() instead.

 ### Full Usage